Aura Parental Controls Review 2026: Unique and Tailored Protection

 This is really where the bulk of Aura’s content filtering services shine.
 Aura curates an idea of what is age-appropriate for your child based on their birthday and its own filtering system.

-When we tested it out, we tried the most adult sites we could find, and it blocked us without hesitation.
+When we tested it, we tried accessing several adult sites, and it blocked us without hesitation.
 According to the safe search parental control settings, these are focused on sexually explicit content.

-We tried to visit onlyfans.com, which could be considered sexually explicit, but that's not the only use of the site.
-Aura proceeded to block us from loading the page without explanation.
+We tried to visit onlyfans.com, which could be considered sexually explicit, although that’s not the site’s only purpose.
+Aura blocked us from loading the page without explanation.

 A blank page after visiting onlyfans.com

-We were able to access the majority of the general, everyday web, although we didn’t attempt to access anything unusual.
+We could access the majority of the general, everyday web, although we didn’t attempt to access anything outside normal browsing activity.

 Screen time management